-Maria Koliopoulou is an independent choreographer, performer and dance teacher with immigrant roots living and working in Athens.
-She earned a scholarship to the Laban Centre fοr Movement and Dance and studied Fine Arts at Vacalo School of Arts & Design.
-She practices in the martial art of Aikido in which she holds a black belt and is a founding member of Prosxima Dance Company in which she choreographs and performs.
+Maria Koliopoulou is a female artist, activist, choreographer, performer and dance teacher with immigrant roots living and working in Athens.
+She earned a scholarship to the Laban Centre fοr Movement and Dance and studied Fine Arts at Vacalo School of Arts & Design in Athens.
+She practices in the martial art of Aikido in which she holds the second black belt and is a founding member of Prosxima Dance Company where she choreographs and performs since 1996.

-In the recent years she has presented works commissioned by the Onassis Cultural Centre, the Athens Festival, the Ephorate of Greek Antiquities and the International Contemporary Dance Festival of Algiers.
+In the recent years she has presented works commissioned by the Onassis Stegi, the Athens Festival, the Ephorate of Greek Antiquities and the International Contemporary Dance Festival of Algiers.
 Her choreographic works have been presented in Athens, Algiers, Vienna, Karlstadt, Ljublana, Salzburg, Stockholm, Prague, Budapest, Chania, Serres and Kavala.

 PUBLICATIONS & MEMBERSHIPS